umangmathur92/android-data-folder-accessor/README.md

 android-data-folder-accessor
 ============================

-A simple Bash Script to access the contents of /data/data folder of any android application.
+A simple BASH Script to access the contents of /data/data folder of any android application.

 With this script, you can access the internal database of any android application.
 Useful for android developers.

 ============================

-Software Credits
+Software Credits :

 The development of this software was made possible using the following components:

 Android Backup Extractor by dragomerlin